hqiu-nju/hqiu-nju.github.io/_pages/research.md

 ---

 My research focuses on radio transients, specifically Fast Radio Bursts.
-I have been lucky enough to be part of the CRAFT project which uses ASKAP to search for Fast Radio Bursts.
+I have been lucky enough to be part of the CRAFT project since the early times of the project.
+CRAFT uses ASKAP to search and localise FRBs.
 Our team has made various achievements and discoveries, including the first real-time localisation of a single FRB event.

 ## Transient search software
 At the start of my PhD I conducted a series of FRB injection tests to assess and improve the performance of the CRAFT FRB pipeline.